SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

         The **Task** dialog opens, with **Follow-up** specified as the task type.
     2. Complete the information.
     3. Click **Save**.
-    4. When you have finished preparing the contents of the quotation, mark the activity as **Completed**.
+    4. After preparing the contents of the quotation, mark the activity as **Completed**.

 3. You now want to create the quotation for the company.